 As with any vendor, finding the right fit for your wedding is so important, and there are some basic questions you’ll always want to ask.
 The first question you’ll want to ask yourself is if you want to hire a coordinator or a planner, and it goes something like this: “Do I feel like planning a wedding is something I can handle on my own, or do I want advice, resources and support along the way?”
 If you can plan everything on your own, you’ll only need to hire a coordinator, but if you want the extra support, a wedding planner is a great option.
 Knowing this distinction right off the bat is so important, because you want to make sure the vendors you’re considering can provide the services you want at a price you can afford.
 In both cases, the vendor will likely call themselves a wedding planner with a coordination service available.

 After you’ve decided what kind of service you want, we always recommend chatting with your friends to see if anyone knows any great wedding planners.
 Finding a vendor through a personal connection is the easiest way to feel confident in your choice, but reading reviews and asking the right questions can also ensure you find the perfect fit.
 You’ll first want to make sure that the planners you’re considering have your date available and have a personality you can get along with.
+Some planners specialize in certain types of weddings, while others have a broad range of experience.
+For inspiration, explore our guide on The ABC’s of Wedding Themes to discover different wedding styles and see which one aligns with your vision.
 You can pre-screen your options by checking out their websites or IG accounts to make sure you can relate with them (e.g. Do they work exclusively with one type of couple?
 Are they LGBT friendly?
 Do most of their weddings look alike?)
+Reviewing previous weddings they’ve planned, such as Paula & Sebastian’s Eclectic Tea Party Wedding at JC Raulston Arboretum, can provide insight into their style and capabilities.

 Once you’ve picked a few potential options, you’ll definitely want to set up consultations.
 Before you get to that point, you’ll probably have some emails or DMs back and forth, and this is the first chance to see if they could be a good fit.
 Do you like their communication style?
 Do they make the experience feel personalized?
 Is the process to set up a consult easy and comfortable?
 By the time you get to the consult, you’ll probably already have a good feel for the planner, but you’ll really want to pay attention to your heart and your mind while sitting down for the consult.
 Whether over the phone or in person, you really need to be able to get along with your planner!
 After all, you’ll be chatting with them a ton about this super special day, and they’re going to be right by your side on wedding day – so you want to actually like them!